Gregwar/gregwar.github.io/_posts/2022-10-30-omnidirectional-wheeled-robots.markdown

 ## Direct kinematics

-If $$M$$ has a full rank, it can be inverted to deduce the chassis velocity from the wheels speed:
+If $$M$$ has a full rank, it can be inverted to deduce the chassis velocity from the wheels velocity:

 $$
 s = M^{-1} w